ClickHouse/ClickHouse/docs/en/sql-reference/functions/geo/polygon.md

 **Parameters**

-- `points`: a [tuple](../../data-types/tuple.md) representing coordinate point (x, y) or an [array](../../data-types/array.md) of tuples, or an array of tuple arrays.
+- `points`: a [tuple](../../data-types/tuple.md) representing coordinate point (x, y) or an [array](../../data-types/array.md) of tuples, or an array of multi-dimensional tuple arrays.

 **Returned value**

 - POINT is returned for a tuple.
 - POLYGON is returned for an array of tuples.
-- MULTIPOLYGON is returned for an array of tuple arrays.
+- MULTIPOLYGON is returned for an array of multi-dimensional tuple arrays.

 **Examples**